lindseyeliseallen/tutorialblog/index.md

 ### Step 3: Create a Scatter Plot
 Now we will use our DataFrame to create a scatter plot.
 Scatter plots are particularly useful because each point represents an individual, making it easy to see trends, clusters, or outliers.
 This is where we will use **matplotlib** to help make our plot.
 We will plot BMI vs. Age and use colors to distinguish genders.
+Titles and axis labels make the plot self-explanatory, and gridlines help the viewer read exact values more easily.
+We use matplotlib’s `pyplot` module to create scatter plots and customize visuals.
+For detailed instructions and additional plotting options, see the [Matplotlib pyplot documentation](https://matplotlib.org/stable/api/pyplot_summary.html).

 Tips:
  - Make sure to import matplotlib in python.
  - Decide if there are any variables that you want to distinguish by color.